-✈️ Closest airport: Norwich Airport (NWI)
+Closest airport: Norwich Airport (NWI)

 This article contains affiliate links, which means that I may earn a small commission when you make a purchase.
 Affiliate links cost you nothing to use, and they help keep my content free – a win-win!
 For more information, see the affiliate disclosure.

-Why Latitude Festival is Great for Families
+Latitude Festival for Families

 One of the hardest parts of picking activities as a family is finding things everyone will like.
 This is the reason I wanted to try Latitude in the first place.